 We wanted to get to this specific part of the city, as it is located at one of the ends of the hike we planned on doing.
 We walked through the small centre of town, where you can find a lot of restaurants, cafés and shops.
 From there you can also access the beach, which gives you the first glance of the big rocks.
 This place is well-known in France, since the grey rocks are over 2 billion years old, while the pink ones are considered ”young” as they date back only 300 million years.

 From the beach, we climbed up a couple of stairs and started the hike.
-Right away we were on the walkway called ‘sentier des douaniers‘ (GR34).
+Right away we were on the walkway called ‘Sentier des douaniers‘ (GR34).
 Historically, this walkway was made for customs officers and coast guards to walk on and look at the ships coming in.
-While the whole coastal path is quite long, and goes almost all around the country, this specific section is about 4 kilometres long.
-We really enjoyed our time there as it was no too packed with people.
+While the whole coastal path is quite long and goes almost all around the country, this specific section is about 4 kilometres long.
+We really enjoyed our time there as it was not too packed with people.

 When hiking, you need to follow a specific path, which was made some years ago to protect the nature surrounding the coast.
 However, the rocks are accessible to all if you want to climb.
 Make sure to wear appropriate shoes, though!